BenAcord/AutoRpt/README.md

 **TBD: Insert video or GIF here**

-First, good luck on your exam and report writing endevors.
+:clap: First, good luck on your exam and report writing endevors.
 I wish you well.

-Second, mad props and respect to noraj for the "Offensive Security Exam Report Template in Markdown".
+:trophy: Second, mad props and respect to noraj for the "Offensive Security Exam Report Template in Markdown".

-Third, if you are looking for a solid markdown tool, take a look at Obsidian.
+:hammer_and_wrench: Third, if you are looking for a solid markdown tool, take a look at Obsidian.

-Finally, with that said... `:exclamation:` use at your own risk.
+:warning: Finally, with that said... :exclamation: use at your own risk.

 Happy writing!